 On October 21st 2020 we got our first proper look and the revival of the GMC Hummer brand with their all-electric Hummer EV.
 The Edition 1 of the Hummer EV is set to be available in late 2021, with less powerful/cheaper varients available in later years.
 GMC is marketing the Hummer EV as the first ‘Electric Super Truck’, and they have priced it as such, with the Edition 1 sporting a price tag starting at $112,595.
 So what can this beast of an electric truck tow?
-We don’t actually know yet, which is a bit worrying.
+7,500 lbs, so we’ll look at how that compares to the competition.

 Key GMC Hummer EV Specs